-The fear: “If I raise prices, clients will leave.”
-So you stay stuck for two years, absorb rising costs, and resent the business you built.
+Every fitness entrepreneur knows they should charge more.
+Almost none of them do it.
+The fear paralyzes you: “If I raise prices, clients will leave.”
+So you stay stuck for two years, absorb rising costs, and quietly resent the business you built while watching less experienced trainers charge double what you do.

 Free Weekly Insights